 Mountain bike gloves come in several different material weights:

 - Lightweight gloves, like the HANDUP summer gloves, are made to maximize airflow and dry quickly.
 They typically have a mesh upper and thin material on the palm.

 - Mid-weight gloves are your everyday gloves that provide a bit more protection and durability than light gloves but are still great for most days out on the trail.

 - Padded gloves that are meant for downhilling will be thicker and heavier to help keep your hands protected in case they meet some rocks or a tree.

 - Finally, when temps get chilly, cold weather gloves help to keep your fingers toasty with thicker material and perhaps even a fleece lining.
 I have a pair of the 100% Brisker gloves for cold winter riding and my hands stay nice and warm.
 HANDUP does cold weather gloves as well.

-What do you consider to be the best mountain bike gloves?
-Do you have a favorite?
-What do you love about them?
+Do you have a favorite mountain bike glove or brand?
+What one and what do you love about them?
 Leave a comment below!